 Mosquitoes can develop in any standing water that is present for more than five days.
 To reduce the mosquito population around your home and property, eliminate all standing water and debris.
-Here are some spots where water can collect or where poor maintenance can cause problems.

 - Pool cover that collects water, neglected swimming pool, hot tub or child's wading pool.

 - Birdbath (clean weekly) and pool stocked with fish.

 - Any toy, garden equipment or container that can hold water.